javaee/glassfish/hk2/site/src/site/markdown/contribute.md

 </a></h2>

 Issue reporting is central to open-source projects.
-<br/>If an issue is not reported, we cannot fix it.

 Please report any bugs, feature, and/or improvement requests in our [JIRA][jira] issue tracker.